kaboom-db/kaboom-legacy/README.md

 Kaboom is in a deployable state, if you want to use it you can [host it yourself](#self-hosting-kaboom) - when it comes to actually making Kaboom go live I'll probably write a script to import user data to the live server.

 ## Self hosting Kaboom
-Instructions on how to self host Kaboom will be coming soon.
+Instructions on how to self host Kaboom are avaliable [here](https://kaboom-db.github.io/kaboom-docs/blog/self-host-kaboom)

 ## Developer Notes